Funbuns

 Co-owner and chef Nicholas moved home to Hawke’s Bay after working for a number of years in Hong Kong and noticed that there wasn’t anywhere in town serving up delicious Asian street food.
 Opening at the end of 2017, co-owner and bartender Dave quickly came on board, and since then, the two have developed a winning formula.

 One of the most unique items in the restaurant would have to be the bright yellow ‘NZ Souvenirs’ sign hanging from the roof.
-It was given to Funbuns by the sweetest couple who ran the souvenir and magazine store across the street, which was the longest-running shop on the entire Heretaunga Street when it closed.
+It was given to Funbuns by the sweet couple who ran the souvenir and magazine store across the street, which was the longest-running shop on all of Heretaunga Street when it closed.

 Words by Julia Rutherford & Photography by Anna Briggs